-- Cover your pool or spa when it is not being used.
+- To limit evaporation, the City recommends covering swimming pools and spas when not in use.
 This will keep your pool cooler and reduce evaporation by 30-50%.
 An average sized pool can lose about 1,000 gallons a month if left uncovered.

 - Avoid jumping into the pool or excessive splashing

-- Drain your pool or spa only when absolutely necessary
+- Drain your pool or spa, only as necessary, when repairing a leak.

 - Turn off fountains, waterfalls, or other water features when they are not in use or you are on vacation.